ajschlosser/docker-nginx-fips/README.md

-    --nginx-conf-path           Path for Nginx conf directory to use in deployment --image-tag                 Tag for the Docker image to be built --run                       Attempt to run the Docker image when finished --nginx-conf-mount-path     If the above option exists, mount this path as the Nginx conf folder (optional) --no-clean                  Don't clean up temporary files after build --quiet                     Try to repress verbose Docker output --help                      Show this help
+    --nginx-conf-path           Path for Nginx conf directory to use in deployment --image-tag                 Tag for the Docker image to be built --run                       Attempt to run the Docker image when finished --name                      If the --run option exists, the container will have this name --port                      If the --run option exists, the container will expose this port (can include as many as needed, e.g. --port 8080:80 --port 4443:443) --no-expose                 If the --run option exists, don't expose any ports --nginx-conf-mount-path     If the --run option exists, mount this path as the Nginx conf folder (optional) --no-clean                  Don't clean up temporary files after build --quiet                     Try to repress verbose Docker output --help                      Show this help

 The `--default` option overrules all others but `--image-tag`, `--run`, `--nginx-conf-mount-path`, `--no-clean`, and `--quiet`.
 If no OpenSSL Software Foundation CD-ROM is provided, and the image is instead built using the source code provided in this repository, then `--openssl-fips-cdrom-path` and `--openssl-fips-version` will be ignored.
 (In this case, however, the image will not necessarily be FIPS-compliant.)

-#### Example
+#### Examples

+##### Building with default options

 In general, running the build script with the `--default` option is the equivalent of executing the following (assuming Mac OS X for `--openssl-fips-cdrom-path`):